-The software is written in the Java programming language, as a collection of Eclipse plugins, and
+The software is written in the Java programming language, as a collection of Eclipse plugins, and using the Eclipse Modeling Framework (EMF).

 For ease of programming, the Eclipse IDE is recommended.
 See also the section on setting up a development environment.